-PROGRAM CRITERIA FOR

-MECHANICAL ENGINEERING TECHNOLOGY

-AND SIMILARLY NAMED PROGRAMS
+PROGRAM CRITERIA FOR MECHANICAL ENGINEERING TECHNOLOGY AND SIMILARLY NAMED PROGRAMS

 Lead Society: American Society of Mechanical Engineers

 These program criteria apply to engineering technology programs that include mechanical or similar modifiers in their titles.

-An accreditable program in Mechanical Engineering Technology prepares graduates with knowledge, problem solving ability, and hands-on skills to enter careers in the design, installation, manufacturing, testing, technical sales, maintenance, and other endeavors typically associated with mechanical components and systems.
-Programs emphasize how things actually work, how they are made, and the realization that most mechanical components and assemblies become parts of complex systems, a consideration realized at the beginning of the design process.
+An accreditable program in mechanical engineering technology prepares graduates with knowledge, problem-solving ability and hands-on skills to enter careers in the design, installation, manufacturing, testing, technical sales, maintenance, and other endeavors typically associated with mechanical components and systems.
+Programs emphasize how things actually work, how they are made, and the realization that most mechanical components and assemblies become parts of complex systems, an important consideration realized at the beginning of the design process.
+Level and scope of career preparation will depend on the degree level and specific program orientation.